10 Tips to Improve Employee Engagement

 When employees feel recognized and are rewarded for their dedication and hard work, they feel appreciated and that their company cares about them.
 That in turn creates engaged employees.

-A recent study found that 82% of respondents consider “recognition an important part of their happiness at work.”
-It just makes good business sense – satisfied, engaged employees work harder, produce better work and stick around longer.
+One study found that 82% of employees think “recognition is an important part of their happiness at work.”
+It makes good business sense: Satisfied, engaged employees work harder, produce better work and stick around longer.

-The great thing about recognition is it costs nothing and takes very little time to let employees know they’re doing excellent work.
+Recognition often costs nothing but a little bit of time to let employees know they’re doing excellent work.
 When used appropriately, praise allows staff to know exactly what they’re doing right – so they can keep doing it – and that management has noticed and appreciates all their efforts.

-Recognition is great and extremely important.
-But getting a little something for your efforts takes recognition to another level.
-When managers award rewards, employees know they’re valued because the company has invested in them.
+Of course, employees wouldn’t mind getting a little something for their efforts.
+When managers give rewards, employees know they’re valued because the company has invested in them.

 These rewards don’t have to be expensive or flashy either.
 Little things and fun activities can be all it takes to give employees that sense of being a valuable part of an organization.

-Who doesn’t like a Friday afternoon off, an extra vacation day or a day off to volunteer at a favorite charity?
+For instance, employees value a Friday afternoon off, an extra vacation day or a day off to volunteer at a favorite charity.

-The important thing to make your rewards program hit home is to personalize the rewards.
+The important thing is to make the reward personalized to what the deserving employee would want.
 Cookie-cutter gifts don’t cut it anymore; neither does company swag.
 It’s fine to give your employees swag gifts, but don’t use them for rewards.
 Why?
 Because employees don’t see them as heartfelt.

 4. Foster a Positive Work Environment